 Samarco's mud in the Doce River, the largest river basin in the Southeast region of Brazil, also caused serious damage to the lives of thousands of people.
 Fishing communities in Regência, in Espírito Santo, and in Aimoré, Minas Gerais, are out of work - many agreed to work cleaning the affected areas, as a mean of survival.
-The river situation also affected farmers and changed the habits of the
+The river situation also affected farmers and changed the habits of the of iron ore originated, was informed, two years ago, that to the surprise of the population, the risk of running out of water is something real.
+The serious drought that hit the region found in the mining model an evil ally that almost caused an unprecedented water rationing.

 The water is just one of many environmental problems.
-Cauê, a hill at the center peak of the city, which inspired the poet
+Cauê, a hill at the center peak of the city, which inspired the poet no Torturra